MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 * Map

 1. In the Syrian Archive are incidents included where the latitude and/or longitude are not available.
-This is a problem for the map of Syria, because you need the coördinates of an incident to place a circle on the map of Syria.
+This is a problem for the map of Syria, because you need the coordinates of an incident to place a circle on the map of Syria.
 For this reason I was forced to not display these incidents on the map.
 2. Another problem with the map of Syria was that there were incidents with exactly the same coordinates, which will result into two circles on the same location in the map.
 When you want to hover or click on these incidents, you will only be able to reached the circle which is on top of the other.
 To solve this problem I add a random generated number to the pixel values where the circles are placed.
 This random number is not greater than the diameter of the circle itself, so the deviation is minimal.
 This solution is called jitter/jittering.
 3. I found out that the Syrian Archive uses multiple formats to display the coordinates of an incident.
 I had to make an python script which transforms all these multiple formats to the format which was needed to place the circles on the map.
 4. Two days before the deadline one of my group members found another bug in my map.
 After using + or - buttons you could not drag the map anymore.
 This bug was caused due to the link between the map of Syria and the calendar heatmap.
 After linking the tooltip to the correct HTML element the bug was solved.